-Ex-Baltimore Mayor To Be Sentenced For 'Healthy Holly' Children's Book Scheme
+Ex-Baltimore Mayor To Be Sentenced In 'Healthy Holly' Children's Book Scheme

 Former Baltimore Mayor Catherine Pugh will be sentenced Thursday, three months after she pleaded guilty to federal fraud, tax and conspiracy charges over a scheme involving sales of her self-published Healthy Holly children's books.

-Prosecutors were seeking a sentence of roughly five years in prison.
-Pugh's lawyers asked the judge for a more lenient prison sentence of one year and one day, noting that she is a first time offender and she entered a guilty plea.
+Prosecutors were seeking a sentence of about five years in prison.
+Pugh's lawyers asked the judge for a more lenient prison sentence of one year and one day, noting that she is a first-time offender and she entered a guilty plea.

 She pleaded guilty in November to conspiracy to commit wire fraud, conspiracy to defraud the government and two counts of tax evasion.

-Ahead of Thursday's sentencing, her lawyers submitted a 13-minute video to the judge in which she apologizes and says the nearly year-long legal saga created a "ringing negativity" in the city of Baltimore.
+Ahead of Thursday's sentencing, her lawyers submitted a 13-minute video to the judge in which she apologizes and says the nearly yearlong legal saga created a "ringing negativity" in the city of Baltimore.

 "First, I want to apologize to the citizens, to young people, to partners, to my friends, everyone I've offended, everyone I've hurt and the city's image by pleading guilty and by being involved in all of this that has led me here today," Pugh says in the video, according to The Baltimore Sun.